arnabs542/interviewpractice/graphs/number-of-enclaves.md

 def numEnclaves(self, A: List[List[int]]) -> int:
     row, col = len(A), len(A[0])

     # Expand inwards from top and bottom row
     for r in [0, row-1]:
         for c in range(col):
             self.dfs(A, row, col, r, c)

     # Expand inwards from left and right cols
     for c in [0, col-1]:
         for r in range(row):
             dfs(A, row, col, r, c)

     # Find how many land squares are left
     count = 0
     for i in range(row):
         for j in range(col):
             count += A[i][j]

     return count
 ```

 The idea of the above algorithm is essentially the same, except we go through all boundary squares and try to expand in.
 Each time we find a land square that is reachable from the boundaries, we "flood" it by turning it from a 1 to a 0.
 At the end, we see how many land squares are left.

+* Notice that we can encounter each cell at most 4 times \(by the 4 neighbours\).
+Once the cell is visited, it won't be considered again.
+Hence, the net effect is 3-4 traversals of the matrix.
+* At the end, we traverse the matrix once.
+* Hence, the time complexity is $$\small \mathcal O(m*n)$$

+.